open-contracting-extensions/public-private-partnerships/docs/framework.md

 A metric with the `id` 'demand' should be given, with a series of forecast `observations` that capture the estimated demand for a given period.

-These estimates can be disaggregated by any number of dimensions contained as simple fields within the `observation/dimensions` object.
+These estimates can be disaggregated by any number of dimensions contained as key-value pairs within the `observation/dimensions` object.

 **Schema**: Information can be provided using the following OCDS fields.